Order-Constrained Spectral Causality for Multivariate Time Series: Introduction

 From an inferential standpoint, the proposed causal statistics are non-smooth, involving suprema and infima over admissible deformations.
 We establish existence and uniform consistency of the causal functionals and develop randomization-based inference procedures that exploit order-induced group invariance under the null of causal invariance.
 These procedures yield exact or asymptotically valid inference under weak dependence without requiring parametric assumptions or functional central limit theorems.

 The framework is deliberately minimal and model free.
 It does not aim to replace interventional notions of causality or to identify counterfactual effects of the form $\mathbb{E}[Y \mid \mathrm{do}(X=x)]$.
 Instead, it introduces a complementary causal primitive tailored to high-dimensional systems where interventions are infeasible and causal influence is inherently collective: sensitivity of dependence geometry to admissible, order-preserving temporal deformation.
-The resulting methodology is intended for system-level causal monitoring and interpretation rather than for structural parameter identification.
+The resulting methodology is intended for system-level analysis and monitoring rather than structural parameter identification.

-The empirical analysis in this paper illustrates the practical relevance of this perspective in a large financial system.
-Applying the proposed framework to a high-dimensional panel of daily financial returns reveals that directional causal organization is episodic rather than persistent, intensifying sharply during periods of market stress.
-During such episodes, causal influence concentrates into low-dimensional but multi-channel structures, while the identities of dominant causal hubs reallocate rapidly across instruments.
-At the same time, statistically robust transmission channels remain sparse and exhibit heterogeneous propagation delays, even when aggregate lead--lag asymmetry appears weak.
-These patterns are difficult to detect using pairwise or edge-based methods and underscore the value of system-level, operator-based causal diagnostics.
+The empirical analysis illustrates the practical implications of this perspective in a large financial system.
+Directional causal organization is episodic rather than persistent, intensifying during periods of market stress.
+These episodes are characterized by increases in low-dimensional spectral concentration, while the effective dimensionality of dependence remains broadly stable.
+At the same time, coordinate-level representations of influence exhibit substantial instability: the identities of dominant causal hubs vary considerably across episodes, even when aggregate spectral structure is robust.
+Transmission at the edge level remains sparse and heterogeneous, with only a small subset of statistically significant channels exhibiting amplification and nontrivial propagation delays.
+Together, these findings highlight a central distinction between stable system-level directional structure and unstable coordinate-level representations, and illustrate the value of operator-based causal diagnostics in high-dimensional settings.